bernhardstrobl/Pico3D/README.md

 Right now the game simply simulates all 50 NPCs and 50 zombies at the same time since that is pretty cheap compared to the actual rendering.
 It's also more realistic that way and uncovers any big issues in the self-made RNG ;).
 Rendering is optimized with distance and view frustum culling.

+### What were the inspirations for the game world
+The city itself was inspired heavily by Cyberpunk 2077 and the Yakuza series of games.
+The outskirts have a Legend of Zelda: Breath of the Wild influence.

 ### Why are there so many redundant functions in certain code areas like the zombie logic?
 Divisions are relatively expensive on the RP2040 if performed in quick succession such as when interpolating vertices for mesh blending.